Abdul-AZ/Ainan/README.md

 # Ainan
-Ainan is an app developed in c++ that is used for making graphical effects easily.
-This app is meant to be used by game artists and hobbyists.
+Ainan is a visual effects and motion graphics making application mainly targeting game developers.

+# Supported Platforms

 At the moment it only runs on windows.

-There are plans for linux and mac support through OpenGL (that is why I'm looking for contributers with linux/mac see contribute).
+There are plans for linux and mac support.

 # Building the Project
 The project is built using Premake5 (see [Premake](https://github.com/premake/premake-core)).
-Only guaranteed to work on VS2019 for now.
+Tested on Visual Studio 2019 but should work on other IDE's.

-Steps on building in windows:
+Steps on building in Visual Studio:

-1. Open commandline window on project directory.
+1. `premake5 vs2019` in your project directory.
-2. Type "premake5 vsYOUR_VISUAL_STUDIO_VERSION", so for me it was "premake5 vs2017".
-3. Open the newly generated sln file from the build folder.
-4. Build and run the executable in Visual Studio.
+2. Open visual studio solution file and build.

-Similar steps can be made to build for systems other than windows (other than that you have to get a version of premake that is specific for your platform, basically grab the latest release of [Premake](https://github.com/premake/premake-core) for your OS) but I do not guarantee they will work for now.
+Similar steps can be made to build for systems other than windows (other than that you have to get a version of premake that is specific for your platform, basically grab the latest release of [Premake](https://github.com/premake/premake-core) for your OS).

-# Documentation
+# Contribute
-Still to be made, I'm planning to slowly build it through time.
-It will be available through the wiki page of this repository.
+There are no strict rules for contributing, feel free to open an issue for anything!
+I will be sure to respond to issues and pull requests quickly.

+Also, feel free to contact me through Email.

 # Examples
 ![](github/appGIF.gif)
 ![](github/appScreenshot.PNG)

-# Contribute
-Every contribution is welcome, don't be afraid to open an issue regarding anything from bug fixes to questions.

 # Libraries used
 * GLFW